Malobika8/All-In-One/DesignPatterns-Java/Singleton-Ch-2.md

 Now, even if getInstance is called multiple times, the same object instance will be sent.

 There is still one concern.
-Even before the object is created, we want to use it. so we need to make it static as well.
-Or private static final.
+Even before the object is created, we want to use it.
+So we need to make it static as well.

+OR private static final.

 <img width="630" alt="Screenshot 2024-07-04 at 8 14 54 PM" src="https://github.com/Malobika8/All-In-One/assets/111234135/2e6a425c-b620-4f37-84f4-36daad6194da">